Fortress64/fortress64.github.io/research/bootloader-lockdown.md

 Since last year, buying a device no longer means owning it.
 Samsung did it through outright removal.
 Xiaomi did it through deliberate attrition.
 Hundreds of millions of devices are affected.

 Samsung removed all bootloader unlock capability from One UI 8 — globally, permanently, without exception.
 Devices shipped with One UI 8 cannot be unlocked.
 Older devices updated to One UI 8 face the same outcome.
-And with every monthly security patch incrementing the bootloader revision number, rolling back to an unlockable version becomes permanently impossible — all of it [tracked here](https://github.com/zenfyrdev/bootloader-unlock-wall-of-shame/blob/main/brands/samsung/README.md).
+And with every monthly security patch incrementing the bootloader revision number, rolling back to an unlockable version becomes permanently impossible.

 Xiaomi has taken a different approach — not an outright ban, but years of escalating attrition.
 Each new restriction narrowed the window further, until unlocking became a lottery: a global daily quota exhausted within seconds of midnight Beijing Time, leaving thousands of qualifying users empty-handed — regardless of whether they qualify.
-The full history is documented at the [bootloader-unlock-wall-of-shame](https://github.com/zenfyrdev/bootloader-unlock-wall-of-shame/blob/main/brands/xiaomi/README.md).

 The result: you own the hardware, but not the right to use it.
 Independent repair is killed, electronic waste accelerates, manufacturer software cannot be audited, and an entire ecosystem of community software — the only thing keeping older devices alive — is locked out.

+The full picture across both manufacturers is documented at [fortress64.github.io](https://fortress64.github.io/research/vendor-restrictions/).

 ---